-2. Tequila-Tomato Halibut with Spinach and Wild Rice.
-Get fishy with this lean dish that gives you the correct portions of protein, vegetables and grains.
-To round out your dinner plate, have a few fresh berries with a container of non-fat Greek yogurt!
+2. Hibiscus-Glazed Halibut with Zucchini Noodles.
+Get fishy with this lean dish with protein and vegetables.
+To round out your dinner plate, have a few fresh berries, some rice, and a container of non-fat Greek yogurt!

 3. Quinoa-Stuffed Red Bell Peppers.
 It doesn't get much healthier than this.
 With beans for protein (you could substitute some lean ground turkey though if you really can't go without your meat), quinoa for your whole grains, red bell peppers for your vegetable and part-skim mozzarella as your dairy, this is a well-rounded meal.
 Finish it with half of a mango that's sliced and drizzled with a little honey.
 Delish!

 This is certainly more fun than the old food pyramid, isn't it?